There is a misconception among business owners and commercial property owners that curb appeal is…

 The trucking industry is indispensable to the American economy.
 Apart from many other roles and responsibilities, truckers are responsible for delivering raw materials to where they will be manufactured and finished products to where they will be sold.
 Businesses both big and small depend on truckers to safely transport their items all across the nation; all while maintaining efficient delivery times.
 Without trucks, important goods will never be able to get to where they need to be.

 With the talk of trucks comes the question of their parking.
-Right now, there is a truck parking shortage.
+Right now, there is a truck parking shortage in Kansas City and across the county.
 This should be a matter of national concern, as the lack of proper truck parking lots can lead to fatigued truck drivers, who will then be forced to park in dangerous locations such as on the shoulder of the road, vacant lots, or exit ramps.
 Truck drivers should be able to park somewhere safe, secure, and accessible.

 Additionally, the difficulty of finding truck parking is costing truck drivers 56 minutes a day in lost time and $4,600 in direct lost compensation.
 Thus, the lack of truck parking is not just a safety and compliance issue but an economic one, as well.